 Supporting Our Veterans

-As a veteran of the United States Marines, Representative Kifowit is a strong advocate in the Capitol for veterans and military families.
+As a Veteran of the United States Marines, and the Chairman of Veterans Affairs, Representative Kifowit is a strong advocate in the Capitol for veterans and military families.

 Representative Kifowit helped pass into law property tax relief for veterans that are servery disabled.
 These veterans have given so much for our country that they deserve to be given relief from their property taxes.